A risk factor is something that increases your chances of developing cancer.

 Risk factors for uterine or endometrial cancer include the following:

-Being obese may increase your risk of uterine cancer, especially if you go through menopause early, prior to age 45.
-Obesity may alter hormone levels, increasing exposure of the uterine lining to estrogen.
+Excess weight may increase your risk of uterine cancer, especially if you go through menopause early, prior to age 45.
+Obese may alter hormone levels, increasing exposure of the uterine lining to estrogen.

 Several medical conditions and treatments are associated with increased risk of uterine cancer.
 These include: